funkyheatmap/funkyheatmap/paper/paper.md

 The table presents the suggested visualisation methods (geoms) based on the data type of the columns.
 These recommendations provide a starting point for users to select the most appropriate visual representation for their specific data. \label{tbl-geoms}

 ## Example usage
-In order to produce a `{funkyheatmap}` visualisation, you need to provide the data in the form of a dataframe, which also must contain a column named `id`.
+In order to produce a `{funkyheatmap}` visualisation, you need to provide the data in the form of a dataframe, which must contain a column named `id`.
 If you provide no other information, a basic visualisation will be provided, but customization is possible by provinding additional information, such as a `column_info` dataframe which details how the columns in the dataframe get translated into different geoms, or a `row_groups` dataframe which allows you to group rows in the visualisation.

-As an example, \autoref{fig-mtcars} shows a visualisation of the mtcars dataset.
+As an example, \autoref{fig-mtcars} shows a visualisation of the `mtcars` dataset.
 For an in-depth explanation on how to fine-tune this figure and the different data structures involved, please see the [Getting started](https://funkyheatmap.github.io/funkyheatmap/articles/funkyheatmap.html) article in the package documentation.

 ![An example of a `{funkyheatmap}` visualisation using the mtcars dataset.\label{fig-mtcars}](figure2.pdf){width="15cm"}